keyvan-m-sadeghi/OpenMatrix/rfcs/README.md

 ## What the process is
 [What the process is]: #what-the-process-is

-In short, to get a major feature added to Rust, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Rust.
+In short, to get a major feature added to the project, one must first get the RFC merged into the repository as a markdown file.
+At that point the RFC is "active" and may be implemented with the goal of eventual inclusion.

   - Fork the OpenMatrix